mother-of-all-self-hosting/ansible-role-syncstorage-rs-docker/docs/configuring-syncstorage-rs-docker.md

 See [this section](https://codeberg.org/acioustick/syncstorage-rs-docker/src/branch/main#adjusting-firefox-setting) on the documentation for details about how to configure Firefox to have it use your server for data synchronization.

+>[!NOTE]
+> Log your Firefox out of Firefox Account server if the browser is already signed in, and re-log in to apply the change.

 ## Troubleshooting

 ### Check the service's logs